Last updated: 21 June 2026

 Cool Factor: 2/5

-Autopilot can't run without a connected broker, and Robinhood UK is the account I use for it.
-Capital is at risk, and the latest sign-up terms are on our referral page.
+Autopilot cannot run without a connected broker, and Robinhood UK is the account I use for it.
+Your capital is at risk, and the latest sign-up terms sit on our referral page.

 What is the Autopilot app?

-Before diving into the updated Autopilot app review, here is a quick recap.
-Autopilot is a US-based copy trading app.
-It lets you mirror the portfolios of well-known investors, politicians, and hedge fund managers.
-The team behind the viral Pelosi Tracker account on X built it.
-Since launching in 2023, it has reportedly grown to over 100,000 users managing billions in connected assets.
+Before diving deeper into this Autopilot app review, here is a quick recap.
+Autopilot is a US-based copy-trading app.
+Essentially, it lets you mirror the portfolios of well-known investors, politicians and hedge-fund managers.
+Moreover, the team behind the viral Pelosi Tracker account on X built Autopilot.
+Since launching in 2023, the company says it has grown quickly, with billions of dollars in connected assets across its user base.

 However, Autopilot itself is not a brokerage.
 Instead, it connects to your existing broker and places trades on your behalf.
-The app proportionally matches the moves of whichever folio (its term for portfolio) you choose to follow.
+In other words, the app proportionally matches the moves of whichever folio (its term for portfolio) you choose to follow.

-Popular folios include Pelosi+ (formerly the Pelosi Tracker), the Jim Simons Tracker, and the Inverse Cramer.
-Each folio requires a $500 minimum investment.
-Annual access to all three folios costs $99.99.
-Autopilot Advisers LLC is registered with the US Securities and Exchange Commission as an investment adviser.
-For UK investors, that means Autopilot itself sits outside FCA jurisdiction.
+Popular folios include Pelosi+ (formerly the Pelosi Tracker) and the Inverse Cramer, alongside hedge-fund trackers and, more recently, AI-led and thematic portfolios.
+Each folio requires a $500 minimum investment, while annual access starts at $99.99.
+Importantly, Autopilot Advisers LLC is registered with the US Securities and Exchange Commission as an investment adviser.
+For UK investors, though, that means Autopilot itself sits outside FCA jurisdiction.

 Setting up as a UK investor

-Getting started with Autopilot from the UK takes a bit of effort.
-You cannot just download a single app.
+Getting started with Autopilot from the UK takes a little effort.
+Firstly, you cannot just download a single app.
 Because Autopilot needs a connected US brokerage, I first opened a Robinhood UK account.
 Robinhood U.K. Ltd is authorised and regulated by the Financial Conduct Authority (FRN: 823590), so that side feels reassuringly above board.
-Verification was quick thanks to a third-party provider.
-You also need to complete a W-8BEN tax form because you will be accessing US securities.
+Verification was quick.
+You also need to complete a W-8BEN tax form, since you will be accessing US securities.
+If you are brand new to all this, my guide on how to start investing in the UK is a calmer place to begin.

 Once Robinhood was set up, I downloaded Autopilot separately and linked the two together.
 This is where the friction begins.
-You must authorise Autopilot to act on your Robinhood account.
-Currently, every single trade still needs manual approval in Autopilot before it executes on the Robinhood side.
-In theory, this gives you more control.
+Specifically, you must authorise Autopilot to act on your Robinhood account.
+Currently, every trade still needs manual approval before it executes on the Robinhood side.
+In theory, that gives you more control.
 In practice, miss a notification and you miss a trade.

 The annual subscription costs $99.99, charged in USD.
-Because of this, I paid via my Wise multi-currency account.
+Therefore, I paid via my Wise multi-currency account.
 Wise gave me a competitive exchange rate.
-It also serves as a handy holding place for any USD dividends or withdrawals, earning interest in the meantime.
+It also doubles as a handy holding place for any USD dividends or withdrawals.
 In my experience, a Wise account is practically essential if you plan to use Autopilot from the UK.

 I signed up on 11 August 2025.
-Then I put $500 into each of three folios: Pelosi+, the Jim Simons Tracker, and the Inverse Cramer.
-That is $1,500 as a starting pot, the minimum across all three.
-Since then, I have added roughly $100 to each folio every month.
+Then I put $500 into each of three folios: Pelosi+, the Jim Simons Tracker and the Inverse Cramer.
+That made $1,500 as a starting pot, the minimum across all three.
+Since then, I have added roughly $100 to each active folio every month.

-The way I do this is simple in theory.
-Each month, I deposit around £300 from my Monzo account directly into Robinhood.
-Robinhood only accepts GBP deposits, so it then handles the conversion to USD.
-After that, I open Autopilot and manually assign the funds to each folio.
-Autopilot then auto-trades in the background based on the folio's strategy.
+The method is simple in theory.
+Each month, I deposit around £300 from my Monzo account straight into Robinhood.
+Because Robinhood only accepts GBP deposits, it then handles the conversion to USD.
+After that, I open Autopilot and assign the funds.
+Autopilot then auto-trades in the background based on each folio's strategy.

 Simple enough, but expect a barrage of Robinhood notifications.
-Each trade triggers at least one alert.
-I turned off mobile notifications fairly quickly.
+Indeed, each trade triggers at least one alert.
+As a result, I turned mobile notifications off fairly quickly.

 Trade delays explained

 Trade delays caught me off guard early on.
-They vary significantly by folio.
+Notably, they vary a lot by folio.
 Pelosi+ operates around two weeks behind congressional disclosure filings.
-The Jim Simons Tracker runs on a roughly 45-day delay behind quarterly 13F filings.
-Only the Inverse Cramer trades without a delay, though it rebalances every three months.
-As a result, your entry price often differs dramatically from the headline numbers.
-That gap is a big part of why my actual returns swing so wildly.
+The Inverse Cramer, by contrast, trades without a delay, although it rebalances every three months.
+Consequently, your entry price often differs sharply from the headline numbers.
+That gap explains much of why my own returns swing so widely.

 The Pelosi situation